karaatfullstack/Async-Week-Guide/README.md

 Below are the topics to complete before Senior phase starts!

-A few notes:

-- It's best if you do the mandatory workshops _In order_.
-Each will build upon concepts in the the previous topic.
-- Our Project Boilerplate includes a playlist of videos to review ahead of Sr Phase: Testing, Deployment, and Security There are timestamps for each topic in the video description.
+Note: our Project Boilerplate includes a playlist of videos to review ahead of Sr Phase: Testing, Deployment, and Security There are timestamps for each topic in the video description.

 | Topic       | Priority    | Workshop/Lab        | Solution     | Review      |
 | ----------- | ----------  | ------------------- | ------------ | ----------- |